SilkRose/Pony/stories/hearths-warming-homecoming/hearths-warming-homecoming.md

 ***

 Sunset emerges from the portal in the middle of the day, and as expected, her friends were there waiting for her.
-Once they all noticed her, she was once again enveloped in a group hug.
+Once they noticed her, she was once again enveloped in a group hug.
 She hugs back.